 Preparing for Your Visit

-At Children’s National, we strive to make your family’s visit or extended stay both safe and comfortable.
+At Children’s National Hospital, we strive to make your family’s visit or extended stay both safe and comfortable.
 Whether you’re visiting our main hospital in Washington, D.C., or one of our outpatient centers throughout the region, you may have questions before, during or after your child’s visit.

 We’re here to answer your questions and provide you with useful information about getting here, what you need to bring and what you should know about our facilities.